srushtisg332/SMART-VEHICLE-IGNITION-SYSTEM/README.md

 ## 📌 Project Overview

 The Smart Vehicle Ignition System is a secure, keyless vehicle access system designed to prevent unauthorized ignition.
-It uses RFID and biometric authentication to allow ignition only when valid credentials are verified.
+It uses Face, RFID and biometric authentication to allow ignition only when valid credentials are verified.

 ## 🎯 Objective